-Other Classes of the Fund will be charged such performance fee, if any, as described in the applicable offering document or agreement relating to such Classes.
+The Manager will pay an amount equal to a portion of its Performance Fee, if any, to certain Dealers.
+Other Classes of the Fund are charged such performance fee, if any, as described in the applicable offering document or agreement relating to such Classes.